 Black-throated Green and Blackburnian Warbler fledglings together for comparison (July, ME).

-These Magnolia Warbler fledglings called mostly in triplets, the last note being lower (July, ME).
+Magnolia Warbler is similar to Blackburnian; these fledglings called mostly in triplets, the last note being lower.
+The calls are almost identical to those of fledgling Northern Cardinals (July, ME).

 Juvenile Chestnut-sided Warblers utter a soft chip that is used as a location call, and have a slurred begging call when a parent approaches (July, ME).